What are Mass Flow Meters?

 How do you use a Mass Flow Meter?

 Just like any piece of instrumentation, it is important to read the product user manual prior to operation and to follow the mechanical and electrical connection procedures specified.
-Additionally, an electrical pinout reminder is found on the mass flow meter label.
+Additionally, an electrical pinout reminder is found on the flow meter label.
 As with any flow device, ensure that mechanical flow connections are leak free.

-For monitoring and control, some mass flow meter models offered by Teledyne Hastings have an optional built-in display and can operate using a commercial off-the-shelf AC/DC power convertor.
+For monitoring and control, some flow meter models offered by Teledyne Hastings have an optional built-in display and can operate using a commercial off-the-shelf AC/DC power convertor.
 For those models without integrated displays, Teledyne Hastings offers simple power supply/display controllers with installation-ready connection cables for straight-forward, out-of-the-box analog mass flow meter configuration.

 It is recommended to allow the thermal mass flow meter to warm-up in order to achieve high accuracy.
 Additionally, after the flow meter has been allowed to warm up, it is recommended to zero the instrument prior to use.

-1. Leak Testing
+• Leak Testing

-2. Custody Transfer
+• Custody Transfer

-3. Environmental Monitoring
+• Environmental Monitoring

 What is a Mass Flow Controller?

 A mass flow controller is essentially a mass flow meter with a proportional control valve and a proportional integral derivative (PID) loop for controlling the valve.
-The mass flow controller not only measures the gas flow rate, but also allows the user to set and control that rate.
-The controller’s proportional control valve continually adjusts position to achieve and maintain the desired gas flow rate, providing accurate, autonomous flow control.
+A mass flow controller not only measures the flow rate, but also allows the user to set and control that rate.
+The controller's proportional control valve continually adjusts position to achieve and maintain the desired flow rate, providing accurate, autonomous flow control.

 FAQs

-A: No. Teledyne Hastings’ mass flow meters cannot be used with liquids.
-A fluid is defined as “a substance without a shape and can be either a gas or liquid”.
-Fluids used in our mass flow meters must be in the gas phase (gases only).
+A: No. Teledyne Hastings' flow meters cannot be used with liquids.
+A fluid is defined as “a substance without a shape and can be either a gas or liquid".
+Fluids used in our flow meters must be in the gas phase (gases only).

-Q: What is mass flow?
+Q: What is mass flow rate?

-A: When measuring gases, mass flow is the amount of gas, measured in units of mass, flowing per units of time.
+A: When measuring gases, mass flow rate is the amount of gas, measured in units of mass, flowing per units of time.
 Examples of true mass flow units are kg/hr and gm/sec.
-However, mass flow is often measured in standardized volumetric units.
+However, flow is often measured in standardized volumetric units.

 Q: What is volumetric flow?

 A: When measuring gases, volumetric flow is the amount of gas, measured in units of volume, flowing per unit time.
 Examples include l/s and cfm.
-Mass flow can be calculated from volumetric flow only if the density (ρ) is known.
+Mass flow can be calculated from the volumetric flow rate only if the density (ρ) is known.
 Qmass = Qvol*ρ.

 Q: What is standard temperature and pressure (STP)?

-A: While each individual user’s quality manual will dictate calibration frequency requirements, it is fairly common to calibrate mass flow meters yearly.
+A: While each individual user's quality manual will dictate calibration frequency requirements, it is fairly common to calibrate flow meters yearly.
 Teledyne Hastings has authorized calibration service centers in the United States, United Kingdom, South Korea, and China.

 A: Yes.
-All Teledyne Hastings’ mass flow meters are designed and tested for hermeticity (gas tight) and the bypass shunt and sensor gas path are isolated from all electronics to eliminate sources of ignition.
+All Teledyne Hastings' flow meters are designed and tested for hermeticity (gas tight) and the bypass shunt and sensor gas path are isolated from all electronics to eliminate sources of ignition.